shelleywong/CSCI211-Course-Materials/CURE-E/finalProject.md

 * Use [scientific practices](https://undsci.berkeley.edu/lessons/pdfs/complex_flow_handout.pdf) and work on a problem that does not have a known solution
 * Apply knowledge and experience gained from classroom assignments to real-world data
 * Potentially make a discovery that is relevant to stakeholders beyond the classroom
-* Collaborate with peers and practice communication skills
-* Cultivate flexibility, adaptability, creativity, and innovation skills
+* Cultivate [entrepreneurial mindset](https://nfte.com/entrepreneurial-mindset/) skills and develop the ability to recognize opportunity, take initiative, and innovate in the face of challenges

 ## Project Overview